junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 "What if," Dean holds out a finger, but still locks his eyes on that spot on the floor, not out of the contemplate, "what if you become human?"

 The room falls silent, Dean looks up to meet two x-ray gazes that are so sharp that he almost can feel the cut on his skin.
-He shifts his feet uncomfortably, "Hear me out, you said humans can't get infected by this angelic black death, right?
+He shifts his feet uncomfortably.
+"Hear me out, you said humans can't get infected by this angelic black death, right?
 And you had been back to Heaven before even without or with little of your grace.
 So what if we somehow drain your grace to *almost* like a human, keep it safe, you go there, poke around, solve the problem, and come back juicing up again, voila, problem solved."

 "Dean," Sam sighs, "I don't even want to start on how many things can go wrong there."

 "I'm not saying I like it."
-Dean eyes him, then focuses back on the only angel in the room, "Hell, even I hate myself for saying that, God knows how tough it is every time see you lose your mojo, but it's still better than being sick or dead, a thousand times better."
+Dean eyes him, then focuses back on the only angel in the room, "Hell, even *I* hate myself for saying that, God knows how tough it is every time see you lose your mojo, but it's still better than being sick or dead, a thousand times better."

 Castiel considers.

-Dean studies him.
+Dean studies him and waits.

 Sam studies them both.
 Like how things have always been between them.